LibraryCarpentry/lc-python-intro/_extras/design.md

 ---
-layout: page
-title: "Lesson Design"
+title: Lesson Design
-root: ..
 ---

 ## Pacing and overall schedule

 * Pacing: The modularity of the lesson allows instructors to select the amount of content appropriate to the needs of the learners.
 * Each module has 15 minutes of stretch content which may be optionally included.
 * There is an additional 30 minutes built into the startup time to accomodate delays.

 ### Possible paths through the lesson

 #### Slow morning OR afternoon
 * Startup + standard library
 * Startup + pandas

 #### Average speed morning OR afternoon
 * Startup + standard library + pandas
 * Startup + standard library + standard library stretch
 * Startup + pandas + pandas stretch

 #### Full day option
 * Startup + standard library + standard library stretch + lunch + pandas + pandas stretch